Isaac Paredes Player Props: Rays vs. Giants

 Isaac Paredes At The Plate

-- Paredes has picked up an RBI in 39.8% of his games this year, with more than one RBI in 11.7% of his games.
-He has also driven in three or more runs in seven contests.
+- Paredes has an RBI in 42 of 104 games this season, with multiple RBI in 12 of them.
+He has also driven in three or more of his team's runs in seven contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.